 Each participant received participation incentives for each month they nominated.
-Table 17 summarizes incentive payments received by each resource based on its participation.
-Appendix B lists the monthly breakdown of incentive payments for each resource.
+Table 15 summarizes incentive payments received by each resource based on its participation.
+Note that the XSP did not have to pay out any demand charge offset in 2019.
+Appendix B: Monthly Incentive Payment Details lists the monthly breakdown of incentive payments for each resource.